Coventry Patmore

 Coventry Kersey Dighton Patmore (23 July 1823 – 26 November 1896) was an English poet and literary critic.
 He is best known for his book of poetry The Angel in the House, a narrative poem about the Victorian ideal of a happy marriage.
 As a young man, Patmore worked for the British Museum in London.
 After the publication of his first book of poems in 1844, he became acquainted with members of the Pre-Raphaelite Brotherhood.
-After the death of his first wife, his grief over her death became a major theme in his poetry.
-Patmore is today one of the least-known but best-regarded Victorian poets.
+His grief over the death of his first wife, Emily Augusta Patmore in 1862, became a major theme in his poetry.